 4S Problem Solving Activity (Best 10 of 12): In addition to the TRAT there will be a 4S Problem Solving prompt to be completed as a group.
 This is meant to be an opportunity to apply what you have learned in the module to a real-world significant problem with each team coming to and defending a specific choice under simultaneous report.
-The grade you receive on this will be based on a reflection activity to be completed individually after the group work.
+The grade you receive on this will be based on the timeliness of your responses in class (are you ready to defend your answers with the rest of the class) and on your discussion submissions.